txfs19260817/Pokemon-sprites-classifier/README.md

 Labeling procedures:
 1. Run the tool as shown in the example, and you will get 3*6=18 (If 3 images as in the example) thumbnails
 2. Rename them manually with their Pokémon English name in LOWER CASE and some random characters, connected with `-`.
 E.g. `pikachu-19260817.png`
-3. Move labelled images to the folder `dataset/train` and run `cd ./dataset && python data_gen.py`, then Pull Requests.
+3. Move labelled images to the folder `dataset/train` and run `cd ./dataset && python data_gen.py`, then Pull Requests

 **Notes**:
 * The input images should be SCREENSHOTS from Nintendo Switch or live-streaming tools (e.g. OBS) rather than photographs taken by a camera